cartridge-gg/explorer/README.md

 ![Explorer](.github/banner.png)

-# Katana Explorer
+# Explorer

-A local explorer for your Katana instance.
+A developer oriented and stateless explorer for Starknet.

-## Using for your Katana instance
+## Using for your Starknet network

 1. Clone the repository